 Towards a Cross-channel and Converging World

-For over 20 years, Internet and Mobile development and the advent of Digital have generated new ways of doing business and plenty of disruptions : e- and m-commerce, challenger banks, social networks, private sales, market places, crowdfunding, sharing economy …
+For over 20 years, Internet and Mobile development as well as the advent of Digitization have generated new ways of doing business and plenty of disruptions : e-/m/s-commerce, challenger banks, private sales, market places, crowdfunding, sharing economy…

 The payments industry has definitely entered a new era due to the combination and acceleration of several forces and trends : technologies and digital channels, regulations, competitive pressures, new entrants and models, changing customers’ behaviors..,

 This phenomenon is furthermore exacerbated by the increasing convergence between off-line and on-line commerce.

 As such, all payment solutions have to fit with the customer experience, before, during and after the purchase and to bring value-added services (e.g. “invisible” payment ; speed and convenience ; rewards and benefits; geo-location ; pre-ordering ; cashier less experience…).

 Proliferation of Multiple Payment Means and new Entrants